ps-tuebingen-courses/pl1-lecture-notes/src/07-higher-order-functions/higher-order-functions.md

 The ``with`` construct is not needed anymore since it can be encoded using ``Ap`` and ``Fun``.
 For instance, ``with x = 7 in x+3`` can be encoded (using Scala syntax) as ``((x) => x+3)(7)``.
 We have made this idea explicit above by giving a constructive translation.
-Such translations are also often called "desugaring".
+Remember that such translations are often called "desugaring".

 Like for F1WAE, we will at first define the meaning of FAE in terms of substitution.
 Here is the substitution function for FAE.